Good evening!

 Now if you’ve made it through this post whether a “Spoonie” or a “Normie” I hope these thoughts stick with you leaving you more open to others in this world we share and the possibility of expanding your personal experiences.

-One thought on “Discussion Post 1 On Coping
+1 thoughts on “Discussion Post 1 On Coping

 Comments are closed.